 Hectic schedules and the proliferation of fast foods have led to many people adopting a diet which does not contain sufficient healthy foods.
-This rise of this type of diet has in turn increased the occurrence of constipation and.
-A healthy diet is therefore key
+This rise of this type of diet has in turn increased the occurrence of constipation and

 Components of a Healthy Diet